 There are two key moments when disciplining your German Shepherd is most successful.

-For this reason, the early years are crucial in making your furry friend differentiate between behavior that is acceptable and that which is not.
-The puppy is still fresh and is learning behavior rather than correcting it.
-Learn more here, How to Train a German Shepherd: 7 Quick and Easy Ways.
+For this reason, the early years are crucial in helping your furry friend differentiate between acceptable behavior and unacceptable behavior.
+The puppy is still fresh and learning behavior rather than correcting it.

 The second effective discipline moment is when your grown German Shepherd performs unbecoming behavior.
-When that happens, you should immediately send a message that the action is not acceptable.
+When that happens, you should immediately send a message that the action is unacceptable.
 You should do this with a reproach (“no” message) or the withdrawal of a reward.

 Reproaching and denying rewards soon after an unbecoming action is performed helps your pet relate the behavior with an unpleasant experience of no reward.